PLEXATIC/DIGCREA/README.md

 If the video generation takes too long, you can cancel running the second last cell, then run the last cell and it will generate a video with the images generated up to then.

 ### Outputs / Examples
-- Check [Plexatics YouTube Channel](https://www.youtube.com/@plexatic5558/videos) for Video Examples
+- Check [Plexatics YouTube Channel](https://www.youtube.com/@plexatic5558/videos) for more Examples